digitalinteraction/alembic/src/install/spa.md

 ## Parcel

-When using Parcel, do the same as before but you'll need `npm:` prefixes in your imports in JavaScript:
+When using Parcel, do the same initial setup but you'll need `npm:` prefixes in your imports in JavaScript:

 ```js
 import 'npm:@openlab/alembic/everything.js'